 The examiner should practice using the digital assets until the use of the materials is as smooth as an in-person administration.
-It is not recommended that the examiner display items from paper stimulus book on a camera.
+It is not recommended that the examiner display items from paper stimulus books on a camera.
+For Spatial Addition, each item requires exposure of two grids.
+A blank page has been inserted between the two grids in each item to reduce the visual trace that is enhanced in digital display.
+A similar blank is used in the Q-interactive presentation of Spatial Addition items.
 Refer to Using Your Digital Assets on Q-global in the Q-global Resource Library for complete directions.